 take unaccountable decisions,

 as Goldman Sachs, the vampire squid, consolidates its position.

 Facebook wound the Arab Spring,

-The Occupy movement stood its ground and radicalised camping.
+The Occupy movement found its feet and radicalised camping.

 We marched in March to stop the cuts,

 We marched to stop the 1% leaving us with sweet fuck all.